Social network you want to login/join with:

 We have strong values and we’re proud to pioneer new ways of delivering social care to stand out in our sector.
 In the past two years, we have won or made the shortlist for over national and regional awards!

 We are also focused on our people.
-Our Support Workers are dedicated and passionate about going ‘the extra mile’ for the people we support and in return, we go the extra mile for them by investing in pay, recognition, wellbeing and continued professional and personal development.
-We will provide you with all the training, support and personal protective equipment you need in your role and will help you develop, should you decide you want to develop your career with us.
+Our Support Workers are dedicated and passionate about going ‘the extra mile’ for the people we support, and in return, we invest in pay, recognition, wellbeing, and continued professional and personal development.
+We will provide you with all the training, support, and personal protective equipment you need in your role and will help you develop if you decide to grow your career with us.

 Who you’ll be supporting & more about the role:

-For this vacancy, we require applicants to hold a full UK Driving Licence to enable you to take the People we Support out on activities/engagements/appointments.
+For this vacancy, applicants must hold a full UK Driving Licence to take the People we Support out on activities/engagements/appointments.

 Aberdeen Terrace – Meet the people